The article below is taken from SaaS Mag Issue 4. To order your free copy, click here.

-In 2015, Dunn successfully sold Planscope (editor’s note: FE International served as sole advisor on the deal) when the two businesses became too much to handle at once.
+In 2015, Dunn successfully sold Planscope when the two businesses became too much to handle at once.
 Then, about a year and a half later, Dunn began thinking about building another software company focused on personalization, which would allow him to utilize his experience in consulting and SaaS.
-This is the platform which is today known as RightMessage, which helps online businesses personalize their marketing messaging via calls-to action, testimonials and understanding who the page visitor is.
+This is the platform which is today known as RightMessage, which helps online businesses personalize their marketing messaging via calls-to-action, testimonials, and understanding who the page visitor is.

 Dunn shares his insights on how online businesses can specifically incorporate personalization into their marketing strategy to increase conversion and customer lifetime value.
 With a wealth of experience to draw from, he breaks down segmentation, targeting, communicating the right message to your customer and testing for the best results, all in the pursuit of an optimized sales and marketing funnel.